Tolpuddle: Tolpuddle Martyrs

 The village is well known as the home of the Tolpuddle Martyrs, six men who were sentenced to be transported to Australia after they formed a friendly society in 1833.
 A row of cottages, housing agricultural workers and a museum, and a row of seated statues commemorate the martyrs.
 The annual Tolpuddle Martyrs festival is held in the village on the third weekend of July.
 An ancient sycamore tree on the village green, known as the Martyrs' Tree, is said to be the place where the Martyrs swore their oath.
 It is cared for by the National Trust.

 The Martyrs Inn public house is owned by nearby Athelhampton House, a Tudor house open to the public approximately 1 mi to the west.

+Landmarks

 St John the Evangelist's Parish Church dates from the 13th century.

 In 1999, the A35 trunk road through south Dorset, was moved to bypass both Tolpuddle and nearby Puddletown.